 RapidShare has been sending out legal threats to link sites and search engines that use its trademark to encourage users to download copyrighted material.
 The company is demanding that these sites cease their operations and hand over their domain names to RapidShare, voluntarily or through domain disputes.

+A few weeks ago we revealed that Rapidshare was looking forward to collaborating with the entertainment industry, and that it would increasingly terminate the accounts of persistent copyright infringers.
 This move is part of a new strategy for the file-hoster, which will also see it go after third party sites who use the RapidShare trademark to ‘promote’ or encourage copyright infringement.

 “We are extending our efforts to proceed against linking-sites, against so called RapidShare search engines and against individuals who abuse our trademark to distribute copyright protected content,” RapidShare’s departing CEO Bobby Chang wrote to the entertainment industry.